nhollingsworth/retail/README.md

                         Run mode: 'serial' or 'parallel' (default: parallel)
 ```

+The defaults are optimal (parallel, 25000 chunk size)

+On a 2020 Mac M1 with 2 e-cores and 6 p-cores:

+-  without chunking (ie a chunksize of 1,000,000) parallel computing is about 3 seconds slower than serial (~19s vs ~16s)
-On a 2020 Mac M1 parallel computing perfomance imroves with decreasing chunksize down to somewhere between 75,000 and 25,000.
+-  parallel computing improved with decreasing chunk size down to a chunk size of somewhere between 75,000 and 25,000
+-  At a chunk size of 25,000 parallel computing processing time is ~4 seconds (ie 1/3 of the time of serial computing)